-The 10 Best Book Podcasts
+The 12 Best Book Podcasts

-Best Book Podcasts
+The Best Book Podcasts in 2025

-For a solo pastime, reading can also be a rather social activity.
-Indeed, many of us love talking about books just as much as reading them, which helps explain why podcasts about books are so plentiful.
-But for all the choice, the book podcast genre is starved for innovation.
-Author interviews, although inspiring, quickly become repetitive.
-And many shows feature the same guests promoting the same books.
-To remedy this, some podcasts begin with an enticing conceit — Book fights!
-Desert island novels!— but these ideas are often revealed as gimmicks.
-Others, merely dull.
-Just as reading shouldn’t be a chore, neither should listening to a podcast.
+For a solo pastime, reading can also be a highly social activity.
+Many of us love talking about books as much as reading them, which helps explain why podcasts about books are so plentiful.
+But for all the choice, book podcasts spent many years starved for innovation.
+Author interviews, although inspiring, quickly became repetitive.
+Many shows featured the same guests promoting the same books.

-Rather than dwell on tired formats, we should tune into the shows that make us feel zealous about reading.
-As well, book podcasts allow us glimpses of other people’s shelves, creating a sense of community with readers that we’d never otherwise meet.
+Book podcasts allow us glimpses of other people’s shelves, creating a sense of community with readers we’d never otherwise meet.
 What better way to find your next great read?
-With all of this in mind, here are the best book podcasts to get you excited about reading.
+With all this in mind, here are the best book podcasts to get you excited about reading.

 Borrowed

 Borrowed, despite its name, feels original.
-Plenty of public libraries now have their own podcasts.
+Plenty of public libraries have their own podcasts these days.
 Many of them are excellent, like those from the NYPL.
 Borrowed, by the Brooklyn Public Library, does things a bit differently.
-The show has moved away from interviews and book reviews to deliver stories sourced from its local community, stories like the history of Black women’s suffrage, why Brooklyn produces so many great writers, and tales from the library itself, asking that question we’ve all been dying to have answered: “What do librarians do all day?”
-In a similar political vein, the show’s latest episodes focus on banned books.
-You don’t have to live in Brooklyn to enjoy Borrowed, as each episode comes with its own curated book list, making the show a great resource that reminds us why we must fight to keep public libraries open.
+The show has moved away from interviews and book reviews to deliver stories sourced from its local community, such as the history of Black women’s suffrage, why Brooklyn produces so many great writers, and tales from the library itself, asking that question we’ve all been dying to have answered: “What do librarians do all day?

 Debutiful